 1989 Pro Set #490 Troy Aikman

 Although Pro Set’s inaugural set offered crisp photography for its time, the company’s tendency to go back and print more spelled its doom.
 Its busy card design, mixing multiple logos, titles and monikers, made the cards memorable but not exactly valuable.
-Aikman, the NFL’s No. 1 draft pick that year, is shown dropping back for a pass while sporting his UCLA Bruins blue-and-gold colors on card #490.
+Aikman, the NFL’s top draft pick that year, is shown dropping back for a pass while sporting his UCLA blue-and-gold colors on card #490.

-Even the company’s tagline – “Pro Set – The Official NFL Card” – was short lived as they went out of business in five years.
-As you can tell by the low number of Aikman’s Pro Set rookie cards that have been graded by PSA, it’s not a hugely sought-after card.
-Even in PSA Gem Mint 10 condition, it’s worth only $20.
+Even the company’s tagline – “Pro Set – The Official NFL Card” – was short-lived as they went out of business in five years.
+As you can tell by the low number of Aikman’s Pro Set rookie cards that have been graded by PSA, it’s not a sought-after card.
+Even in PSA Gem Mint 10 condition, it’s only worth $20.

 1989 Topps Traded #70T Troy Aikman